-Managing a Google My Business listing is not difficult but here are the nuances that lead to common questions.
+Managing a Google Business Profile, formerly known as Google My Business (GMB), is relatively easy, but many nuances lead to common questions.

-There are two ways that listing information can be updated without a listing owner or manager making changes:
+Two ways listing information can be updated without a listing owner or manager making changes:

-Anyone with a Google account can suggest edits to a GMB listing.
+Anyone with a Google account can suggest edits to a GBP listing.
 When this occurs, three things can happen.
-The edit gets automatically accepted, the edit gets automatically denied, the edit goes into ‘pending’ and it is checked by a human person.
+The edit gets automatically accepted, the edit gets automatically denied, or the edit goes into ‘pending,’ and a human person checks it.

-Automatic edits occur when Google gets information about your business that is consistent with what Google already knows, has reason to believe is accurate and will enhance your listing.
-Usually, Google will display edits in orange color and you will see a banner at the top of the dashboard to review the changes.
+This occurs when Google gets information about your business that is consistent with what Google already knows and has reason to believe is accurate and will enhance your listing.
+Usually, Google will display edits in orange, and you will see a banner at the top of the dashboard to review the changes.
 The image below demonstrates the notification from Google you may receive.

-If you deny the edits (or inadvertently accept the edits that the algorithm has added and change the information back), your denial signals to Google that it should no longer make changes to those fields.
+If you deny the edits (or inadvertently accept the edits that the algorithm has added and change the information back), your denial signals to Google that it should no longer change those fields.

 Posting regularly to your GBP does help increase rankings, but probably different from the way you think it does.
-Google Posts do help ranking but not directly.
+Google posts do help ranking but not directly.
 Posts add user engagement signals which are a ranking factor.
 Every time someone clicks on a Google Post, that action is recorded.
-More clicks tell Google that your profile is more interesting to users and Google is more likely to serve your listing higher than the competitor.
+More clicks tell Google that your profile is more attractive to users, and Google is more likely to serve your listing higher than the competitor.

-Does Adding Images to the GMB Increase Rankings?
+#3: Does Adding Images to the GMB Increase Rankings

-Important to add, however, is that Google scans the image and can identify objects within the image.
-Google sometimes returns related images alongside the GMB listing, if the image matches the query.
+It is important to add that Google scans the image and can identify objects within the image.
+If the image matches the query, Google sometimes returns related images alongside the GBP listing.